Hazelwood, Missouri: 2000 census

-There were 10,954 households, out of which 29.6% had children under the age of 18 living with them, 44.4% were married couples living together, 12.7% had a female householder with no husband present, and 38.7% were non-families.
-32.1% of all households were made up of individuals, and 9.7% had someone living alone who was 65 years of age or older.
+Of the 10,954 households, 29.6% had children under 18 living with them, 44.4% were married couples living together, 12.7% had a female householder with no husband present, and 38.7% were not families.
+About 32.1% of all households were made up of individuals, and 9.7% had someone living alone who was 65 older.
 The average household size was 2.38 and the average family size was 3.05.

-In the city, the population was spread out, with 24.6% under the age of 18, 9.7% from 18 to 24, 31.7% from 25 to 44, 22.4% from 45 to 64, and 11.6% who were 65 years of age or older.
+In the city, the age distribution was 24.6% under 18, 9.7% from 18 to 24, 31.7% from 25 to 44, 22.4% from 45 to 64, and 11.6% who were 65 or older.
 The median age was 36 years.
 For every 100 females, there were 92.3 males.
-For every 100 women age 18 and over, there were 89.0 men.
+For every 100 women 18 and over, there were 89.0 men.

-The median income for a household in the city was $45,110, and the median income for a family was $52,656.
+The median income for a household in the city was $45,110, and for a family was $52,656.
 Males had a median income of $40,031 versus $27,871 for females.
 The per capita income for the city was $22,311.
 About 4.3% of families and 6.3% of the population were below the poverty line, including 8.1% of those under age 18 and 7.2% of those age 65 or over.

 Climate

 Education

-Hazelwood is covered by the Hazelwood public school district.
-The city has one high school, Hazelwood West.
-The city also has one middle school, Hazelwood West Middle School, and several elementary schools (McNair, Russell and Garrett).
-There is also one Early Childhood Education Center in Hazelwood.
+The majority of Hazelwood is covered by the Hazelwood School District.
+The district has one high school in the Hazelwood city limits, Hazelwood West.
+The district also has Hazelwood West Middle School and several elementary schools (Armstrong, McNair, Russell, and Garrett), in the city limits.
+There is also one preschool, the Early Childhood Education (ECE) Center West, operated by the district, in the city limits.

-There are also several private schools in Hazelwood; Alphabet Soup Academy, Asa Christian Academy, Blossom Wood Day School, and Oak Bridge.
+Part of Hazelwood is in the Ferguson-Florissant School District.
+That district's headquarters are in the Hazelwood city limits.
+Also, several private schools are in Hazelwood: Alphabet Soup Academy, Asa Christian Academy, Blossom Wood Day School, and Oak Bridge.
 Gateway Legacy Christian Academy, an international boarding school with students from over 30 countries, is presently located at the historic former St. Stanislaus Seminary.

-Public Libraries
+Public libraries

 St. Louis County Library operates the Prairie Commons Branch in Hazelwood.